dphansti/mango/README.rst

  min length of reads after linker trimming. default = 15

 ``maxlength``
- max length of reads after linker trimming. default = 25
+ max length of reads after linker trimming.
+If libraries were generated via tagmentation this should be set to a value greater than the read length (i.e. 1000).  default = 25

 ``keepempty``
- Should reads with no linker be kept (TRUE or FALSE). default = FALSE
+ Should reads with no linker be kept (TRUE or FALSE).
+If libraries were generated via tagmentation this should be set to TRUE. default = FALSE

 STAGE 2 PARAMETERS
 ~~~~~~~~~~

 ``shortreads``
- should bowtie alignments be done using paramter for very short reads (~20 bp). default = TRUE
+ should bowtie alignments be done using paramter for very short reads (~20 bp).
+If libraries were generated via tagmentation this should be set to FALSE. default = TRUE

 ``threads``
  number of threads to be used for bowtie alignment. default = 1